 Hide your valuables

-Don’t create too many hiding places (you might forget where they are).
-Create two or three around the home for this purpose.
-Just remember that thieves usually look in living rooms and bedrooms.
+However, it's important not to create too many hiding spots, as you might forget where they are.
+Choose 2 or 3 secure spots around your home for this purpose.
+Keep in mind that thieves usually check living rooms and bedrooms first.

 - False pipes and vents

 Worst places to hide valuables: